zixianwang2022/Megatron-LM/docs/llama2.md

 | 13B        | 2                           |
 | 70B        | 8                           |

-Using these values for `TP`, along with the path to the Llama-2 tokenizer model (automatically downloaded with original checkpoint download), run the following command from the root of your Megatron source code to convert from HF format to Megatron format:
+Using these values for `TP`, along with the path to the Llama-2 tokenizer model (automatically downloaded with original checkpoint download; see `${TOKENIZER_MODEL}` below), run the following command from the root of your Megatron source code to convert from HF format to Megatron format:

 ```
 $>: python tools/checkpoint/util.py \